kairosbrightside/sensor-box/README.md

 # SensORV6
 Hello Dr. Erik and maybe Chase?
 This Readme file contains information on the building and production of a Oregon SensOR box.
 The original information is found [here](https://github.com/ParticulateSensOR/SensORV6).
 Kairos here!
 I am building this as an expansion of a [project](https://github.com/kairosbrightside/sps30-pi) I did last summer (electrical documentation can be found there for the SPS30 sensor).
 I was supposed to do this like 2 months ago but I took too long on the autosampler `</3`.

+# Purpose
+Sensor interface for real-time particulate monitoring using the SPS30 and Raspberry Pi, with CSV logging support.
+Drew wants a met station so it is possible I will expand in that direction too if time and money allow.

 # Equipment list
 | Component                  | Description / Model                                                                 | Notes                          | Have? |
 |----------------------------|-------------------------------------------------------------------------------------|--------------------------------|-------|